UKvalleydigital/Blog-API/README.md

 # Blog App
 This is a full stack blog website.
 You can create, edit and delete accounts, posts and comments.
+It is not currently being hosted.

 ## Brief structure for frontend directory:
 ```